fewlinesco/eslint-config/README.md

 This package includes the different styles we apply to our JavaScript and TypeScript code.

 ⚠️  As this plugin wants to use a minimalist configuration, it relies on using prettier via ESLint which means you could have to configure your editor.
 The goal is to not have the editor run prettier directly as it would conflict with ESLint.

-See here for VSCode: https://github.com/prettier/prettier-vscode#vs-code-eslint-and-tslint-integration
+Jump [here](#vs-code) for VSCode integration.

 Vim users could use [ALE](https://github.com/dense-analysis/ale) and use `let g:ale_fix_on_save = 1` and `eslint` as the linter for JavaScript and TypeScript.